marcm200/julia-tsa-core/README.md

 forum: https://fractalforums.org/fractal-mathematics-and-new-theories/28/julia-sets-true-shape-and-escape-time/2725

-Marc Meidlinger, January 2020
+Marc Meidlinger, March 2020

 ## (5) CONVERTING data

-This version uses a different format to store data on file.
+The data format is identical to 2.0.

-Raw data files from earlier versions (files `_in.raw_header, _in.raw_0001` etc) need to be converted into the new file structure to be reused.
+Raw data files from version 1.0 (files `_in.raw_header, _in.raw_0001` etc) need to be converted into the new file structure to be reused.

 Copy the raw-files of choice into a directory, rename them to _in.raw_header, _in.raw_0001 etc as if intending to